hzsolt21/hzsolt21.github.io/_drafts/wifimachine.markdown

 [KALILINK](http://www.orangepi.org/downloadresources/)

-Wifi adapters, just find the one that can be used in monitor mode.
-Up to you.
+Wifi adapters, just find the one that can be used in monitoring/promiscous mode.
+Totally up to you.
 I will use the main wifi on Orange Pi to connect to my phone.
 This way I can ssh in and do everything from my phone.
 I will use the wifi adapter for hacking.

 <h2>Thermal</h2>

-Here we go. the biggest problem.
-These computers can be hot.
-If you place it in your backpack then it is worst.
+Here we go.
+The biggest problem.
+These computers can heat up really quick.
+If you place it in your backpack then it can go worse.
 I did a few measurements to check if I can put it in my backpack with a powerbank.
-First I created a little script that will log the thermals every 10 second.
-There is 2 file with the current values.
+First I created a little script that will log the thermal levels every 10 seconds.
+There are 2 files with the current values.
 These will be saved to 2 separate files: temp1 and temp2.

 ```
 #!/bin/bash